FahadH31/FahadH31/README.md

 ## Hi there, I'm Fahad!

 <ul>
-  <li> Currently entering my last semester at Ontario Tech University, graduating this <b>April 2026</b>! </li>
+  <li> Currently entering my last semester at Ontario Tech University, graduating <b>Summer 2026</b>! </li>
-  <li> Building a real estate service focused on AI-powered video processing for my Capstone project </li>
+  <li> Building a real estate service focused on AI-powered video analysis for my Capstone project </li>
   <li> Passionate about working on full-stack applications, but especially backend systems </li>
   <li> Feel free to get in touch via email (<a href = "">fahad.hussain2@ontariotechu.net</a>) or message me on <a href = https://www.linkedin.com/in/syedfahadh/>LinkedIn</a>!</li>
 </ul>